This post is the first in a new series where we'll be answering common questions from our Facebook Group and customer support tickets.

 This part varies based on your host, your domain registrar, and the certificate you're using.
 In the case of HPD, we bought the SSL at namecheap, and then contacted our host for help setting it up.
 It wasn't as simple as we expected, but this was 2 years ago, when SSL was less noob-friendly.

-These days, many hosts, such as Siteground, offer a one-click install.
+These days, many hosts offer a one-click install.

-My recommendation would be to contact your host and ask them what options they offer as well.
+My recommendation would be to contact your host and ask them what options they offer.

 It's important to understand that: